 Smoothness of Ride

 As you might imagine, having suspension goes a long way to improve ride quality for bike cargo trailers.
-The Burley Coho XC and Bob Ibex Plus both offer smooth and efficient suspended one wheel goodness.
-After using these trailers, it was difficult for us to want to tow anything else offroad as the rattle and perceived extra weight of a rigid wheel hitting a bump felt exhausting.
+The Burley Coho XC offers smooth and efficient suspended one-wheel goodness.
+After using this trailer, it was difficult for us to want to tow anything else offroad as the rattle and perceived extra weight of a rigid wheel hitting a bump felt exhausting.

-The Burley Coho XC was among the most versatile we've tested.
+The Burley Coho XC is among the most versatile we've tested.
 The rugged construction, stretchy cargo net, kickstand, and one-handed hitching make most applications easy.
 From grocery runs to overnight camping, the Coho never seemed to run out of applications.
 The Burley Flatbed is also top-notch in this category with its open front and back.
-Add that to its stability, and you can haul practically anything.
+Add that to its stability, and you have the freedom to haul practically anything.

-The BOB Yak Plus and the Burley Nomad offer comparable versatility.
-The sizeable dry sack on the Yak makes it easy to load up and tie-down.
-Similarly, the Nomad has a cargo cover that helps secure your load.
+The Burley Nomad is worth mentioning as well, with its cargo cover that helps secure your load.
 The cover is easy to attach and detach from the main trailer body.
-So if you are hauling large or uneven cargo, you just need to unclip the cover from the trailer, load, secure your items, and you're ready to roll.
-You still have plenty of room for larger or longer items to stick out of the back of the trailer.
+If you are hauling large or uneven cargo, you just need to unclip the cover from the trailer, load, secure your items, and you're ready to roll — you'll still have plenty of room for larger or longer items to stick out of the back of the trailer.
+We were also impressed by the versatility of the Burley Travoy.
+Despite being optimized for the city with small wheels and a shopping-focused design, this trailer still performed decently with odd-shaped loads and on rougher, well-packed terrain.

 Different Types of Bike Trailers

-- Two-Wheel Bicycle Cargo Trailers: Burley Nomad, Burley Flatbed, Aosom Wanderer
+- Two-Wheel Cargo Trailers: Burley Flatbed, Burley Nomad, Aosom Wanderer, Burley Travoy, Schwinn Day Tripper, Retrospec Rover Hauler, Aosom Elite II

 - Child Bicycle Trailers — some of these types of bike trailers also convert to a jogging or hiking stroller

-- Dog & Pet Bicycle Trailers like the Aosom Elite II which has rear suspension dampers that absorb shock
+- Dog & Pet Bicycle Trailers like the pet version of the Aosom Elite II, which has rear suspension dampers that absorb shock